PolicyBrief

 IN COMMITTEE

-This bill designates February 4, 2025, as "Transit Equity Day" to honor Rosa Parks and promote equitable access to public transit for all, recognizing its importance for social justice, accessibility, and combating climate change.
+This resolution designates February 4, 2025, as "Transit Equity Day" to honor the legacy of Rosa Parks and advocate for affordable, accessible, and sustainable public transportation for all.

 Valerie Foushee